 Table of Contents

-Missouri’s Medicaid program, referred to as MO HealthNet, offers a consumer-directed personal care program.
+Missouri’s state Medicaid program, referred to as MO HealthNet, offers a consumer-directed personal care program.
 With Consumer Directed Services (CDS), also referred to as self-directed care, eligible applicants can hire, train, and supervise, the individual(s) they choose to provide their personal care.
-Family members, who register as CDS providers with MO HealthNet, can be hired to provide care, except for spouses and legal guardians.
+Family members, who register as CDS providers with the Missouri Medicaid Audit and Compliance Unit within the Department of Social Services, can be hired to provide care.
+An exception is spouses and legal guardians.

 This program is intended to help prevent the need for nursing home placement by providing at-home assistance for those who are physically disabled, and would require institutionalization, if not for this state program.
 Missouri defines "living at home" broadly.
 The definition of at home includes Level 1 and Level 2 Residential Care Facilities (more commonly referred to as assisted living residences).